Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 That there has been a flow of resources between Ahrar and al-Nusra, allowing al-Nusra to avoid direct interactions with governments it considers “infidel,” cannot be doubted.
 Ahrar provided potentially existential support to al-Nusra, at al-Bahaya’s behest, when al-Nusra was cut off from IS in 2013.
 Al-Nusra fighters have said the group has relied on weapons from Ahrar for some battles.
 The extent of this deniable channel between Doha and AQS via Ahrar is hard to prove—as is the intent—and assessing its significance to AQS is even more difficult.

 Qatar has evidently had contact directly with al-Nusra, too, as can be seen from the hostage negations.
 But it appears deeper than that: Doha’s encouragement of the JFS rebranding was premised on the hope that an al-Nusra divorced from al-Qaeda would increase Doha’s influence in Syria.
-Additionally, there is the strange case of Abdulaziz bin Khalifa al-Attiyah, a cousin of the Qatari foreign minister, who is accused of having delivered $20,000 in person to Abd al-Maliki Muhammad Yusuf Uthman Abd al-Salam (Umar al-Qatari) in Lebanon.
+Additionally, there is the strange case of Abdulaziz bin Khalifa al-Attiyah, a cousin of a former Qatari prime minister, who is accused of having delivered $20,000 in person to Abd al-Malik Muhammad Yusuf Uthman Abd al-Salam (Umar al-Qatari) in Lebanon.

 Abd al-Malik, a Jordanian citizen, facilitated men and money to al-Nusra, according to the U.S. sanctions.
 In 2011, Abd al-Malik had delivered thousands of dollars to Muhsin al-Fadhli in Iran.
 Later, Abd al-Malik collaborated with Qatari national Ibrahim Isa Haji Muhammad al-Bakr, who was designated a SDGT at the same time, for his role as a jihadi fundraiser back to the early 2000s for both al-Qaeda and the Taliban, and plotting in 2006 to strike American bases and citizens in Qatar.